Kalovelo/pneumonia-detection-kaggle/README.md

 There are 5 pretrained models, 1 Xception and 4 EfficientNets.
 Each model did its part in the ensemble, on which the final submission was based on.

 You can try the code out on <a href="https://colab.research.google.com/drive/14xSD5mXPMSCAknmjm-bRVU-ohxbtDcXM?usp=sharing">Colab</a>

+###### Many thanks to Google for lenting me those juicy NVidia Tesla T4 even if I was getting daily time outs.